This splendid sword was a gift to celebrate a historic military victory over the ‘Tiger of Mysore’.

 The sword was gifted by a descendant of Sir David Baird and was previously on display at the National War Museum since the 1930s.

-The sword now takes pride of place in the Discoveries gallery, Level 1, National Museum of Scotland which explores Scots’ achievements in leadership and inventiveness across the world and throughout the centuries.
+The sword now takes pride of place in the Collecting Stories gallery, Level 1, National Museum of Scotland which explores Scots’ achievements in leadership and inventiveness across the world and throughout the centuries.